bamidev/browser-window/README.md

 ## Development

 If you want to help out, you're more than welcome!
-I could use some help with implementing iOS support actually.
+I could use some help with implementing MacOS support actually.

 ## Comming Soon